A. Jesus and Sabbath controversy.

 iii.
 Itinerant preachers often repeat themselves to different crowds, especially when teaching upon the same topic.
 This is probably the same sermon as Matthew 5-7, but possibly at a different time and a different place.

 b.
-Toward His disciples: In Luke’s gospel, it is no accident that this great message of Jesus comes immediately after Jesus chose the twelve (Luke 6:12-16) and before He sent those disciple to preach throughout the towns of Galilee (Luke 9:1-6).
+Toward His disciples: In Luke’s gospel, it is no accident that this great message of Jesus comes immediately after Jesus chose the twelve (Luke 6:12-16) and before He sent those disciples to preach throughout the towns of Galilee (Luke 9:1-6).
 It was part of their teaching to hear and understand this message, because it helped explain clearly what it meant to be a follower of Jesus the Messiah.

 i.
 “It may be surmised that the sermon served a twofold function: to encourage faithfulness among Jesus’ disciples and to challenge non-disciples to follow Him.”
 (Pate)